kmacart/Silicon-Data/README.md

 # Silicon-Data

-Message from Duncan:
+Message from Duncan:;
--begins-
+-begins-;
-The state of the game codebase as of Monday evening (25th March):
+The state of the game codebase as of Tuesday evening (25th March):
 + All-in-all, "looking good";
 + Main menu seems fairly stable;
 + Tone generator is OK, with some work to do, and I have enlisted Kira (with her musical expertise) to help push this track along; and